-For your monthly refills, you will need to call Coram at 1-877-936-6874 at least 10 days prior to running out of formula and/or supplies.
+For your monthly refills, you will need to place an order at least five to seven days prior to running out of formula and/or supplies.
+You can place a monthly refill order online at CoramHC.com or by calling Coram at 1-877-936-6874.
 We will then arrange your monthly delivery of supplies to your home.
-Please have your insurance card ready when you call us, for verification purposes.
+Please have your insurance information ready when you place an order online or call us for reverification purposes.